digitalocean/csi-digitalocean/README.md

 |-----------------------|--------------------------------------------------------------------------------------|---------|
 | --validate-attachment | Validate if the attachment has fully completed before formatting/mounting the device | false   |

+The `--validate-attachment` options adds an additional validation which checks for the `/sys/class/block/<device name>/device/state` file content for the `running` status.
+When enabling this flag, it prevents a racing condition where the DOBS volumes aren't fully attached which can be misinterpreted by the CSI implementation causing a force format of the volume and resulting in data loss.

 ---

 ## Development